decalage2/balbuzard/README.md

 - **balbuzard** is a tool to extract patterns of interest from malicious files, such as IP addresses, URLs, embedded files and typical malware strings.
 It is easily extensible with new  patterns, regular expressions and Yara rules.
 - **bbcrack** uses a new algorithm based on patterns of interest to bruteforce typical malware obfuscation such as XOR, ROL, ADD and various combinations, in order to guess which algorithms/keys have been used.
-- **bbharvest** extracts all patterns of interest found when applying transforms such as XOR, ROL, ADD and various combinations, trying all possible keys.
+- **bbharvest** extracts all patterns of interest found when applying typical malware obfuscation transforms such as XOR, ROL, ADD and various combinations, trying all possible keys.
 It is especially useful when several keys or several transforms are used in a single file.
 - **bbtrans** can apply any of the transforms from bbcrack (XOR, ROL, ADD and various combinations) to a file.

 When to use these tools: